winkusch/EasyX/README.md

 ### Executing program

-* To start the program, you will have to load the library and call an ecf-script by the EasyX function:
+To start the program, you will have to load the package in R and call an ecf-script by the EasyX function:
 ```
 library(EasyX)
 EasyX("/path2script/template.ecf")